Stars Over Alabama was created and is run by 16 year-old Marcelle LeBlanc.

 We provide the opportunity for these kids to participate in community and school arts groups and programs without the worry of tuition (i.e, dance classes, voice lessons, art classes, etc.)

 If you know a student that is deserving of receiving a scholarship, please click the link below and nominate them today!
-Nominations are now live and we will be accepting them through April 1, 2020.
-We are currently raising funds through our statewide talent showcase being held April 25, 2020 in Birmingham, Alabama.
+Nominations are now live and we will be accepting them through May 1, 2020.
+We are currently raising funds through our statewide talent showcase being *tentatively* on August 22, 2020 in Birmingham, Alabama.

 All ticket sales, entry fees, cash donations, and donations in kind will be totaled the week after the talent showcase and a total dollar amount for scholarships will announced.
 Our Junior Board as well our Advisory Board and Alabama arts Alliance will go through all applications to choose scholarships winners.